 As the label is printed directly on the disc, the disc is wasted if something goes wrong.
 Also, make sure that the printer you are using is supported by your label design software.

 An alternative to adhesive labels and printing on discs are the technologies for etching text and graphics directly on the compatible media with the burner's laser.
 The label side of such media has a special coating which changes color by absorbing the laser light.
 Before or after recording the data on the read-side, the user turns the disc over and inserts it in the drive with the label side down.
 Naturally, the disc drive must support the technology.
 The resulting image is monochrome, though the discs are available in different colors.
 The disc can be used immediately after being labelled, and the procedure is absolutely safe for the disc.
 Presently there are two rivaling technologies on the market, sharing the same principle but non-compatible in terms of drives and media: LightScribe and Labelflash.
-Both are supported by Disc Cover.

 LightScribe was introduced by Hewlett-Packard in 2005.
 It works with DVD+R or CD-R discs coated with a reactive dye which changes color by absorbing the laser light of a certain wavelength.
 Once burned, the label can't be erased, though it's possible to add content to the existing label or burn the same label again to make it more contrast.
 This is possible due to a special marker on the hub area of the disc, so the drive knows the precise rotational position of the disc.
 LightScribe is supported by a number of internal and external drives produced by different manufacturers — look for the LightScribe logo.
 The media is priced starting for $0.30 for CDs and $0.60 for DVDs.
+If you need to use LightScribe technology on Mac, check out Disc Cover.

 Hewlett-Packard discontinued support of LightScribe technology in 2013.